best farmland markets

 agricultural potential map

-Keep in mind, these maps are just the tip of the iceberg.
-To see a lot more maps and other supplemental information, be sure to check out the full report on the American Farmland Trust website.
+Keep in mind that these maps are just the tip of the iceberg.
+To see many more maps and other supplemental information, check out the full report on the American Farmland Trust website.
+You can also use their interactive map to see the data for yourself.

 Putting It All Together

-There are some markets where the land is ideal for farming, but from an ROI perspective, that doesn't necessarily make it the best place to invest your money.
+In some markets, land is ideal for farming, but from an ROI perspective, that doesn't necessarily make it the best place to invest your money.

-Deciding where to invest is never quite as simple as drawing one obvious conclusion from the data.
-Ultimately, you need to evaluate the specifics of the deal you're looking at and assessing the risks that come with the package.
+Deciding where to invest is never as simple as drawing one obvious conclusion from the data.
+Ultimately, you need to evaluate the specifics of the deal you're looking at and assess the risks of the package.

 About the author